Adyen/lume/CONTRIBUTING.md

 ## License

-By contributing your code to the ADV GitHub repository, you agree to license your contribution under the MIT license.
+By contributing your code to the Lume GitHub repository, you agree to license your contribution under the MIT license.